Simple Tax Guide for Americans in Denmark

 Almost all of the Danish social security system is funded with income taxes.
 All employees are required to contribute DKK 90 each month to the Supplementary Pension Scheme.
 Employers must contribute DKK 180 each month into the scheme.

-The Dutch pension system is made up of three pillars.
+The Danish pension system is made up of three pillars.

-- Pillar I: The state or AOW pension (basispensioen) is an insurance scheme which covers everyone who lives or works in the Netherlands, regardless of nationality.
-In addition to surviving partner pension and specific health costs, your Dutch social security contribution is considered as coverage for state pension.
+- Pillar I: The state or AOW pension (basispension) is an insurance scheme which covers everyone who lives or works in Denmark, regardless of nationality.
+In addition to surviving partner pension and specific health costs, your Danish social security contribution is considered as coverage for state pension.

 - Pillar II: Collective pension funds are collective or private schemes connected to a specific industry or company.
 Employer contributions will not be included in current year taxable income.
 (Exempt by tax treaty.)